-In view of the foregoing, the Directors consider that it is appropriate to prepare the financial statements of the Group and of the Company on a going concern basis and accordingly, the financial statements do not include any adjustment and classification relating to the recorded assets and liabilities that may be necessary should the Group be unable to continue as a going concern.
+In view of the above, the Directors consider that it is appropriate to prepare the financial statements of the Group and of the Company on a going concern basis.
+Accordingly, the financial statements did not include any adjustment and classification relating to the recorded assets and liabilities that may be necessary should the Group be unable to continue as a going concern.